G0246/mipad-liuqin-rooting/README.md

 # Unlocking the bootloader
 > [!WARNING]
 > The steps provided below are relatively straightforward, however if you're still not sure how to proceed, I advise you to use your device normally and avoid unlocking the bootloader.
+>
+> A computer is needed for rooting or bootloader unlocking; please get one ready.
 ---
 ## HyperOS bypass / MIUI method
 > [!NOTE]